yuzzfeng/Coding4Geo/README.md

 ### Acknowledgement

-This project is supported by the DFG funded NFDI (German National Research Data Infrastructure) Consortium Earth System Sciences - NFDI4Earth.
+This project is supported by the DFG funded NFDI (German National Research Data Infrastructure) Consortium Earth System Sciences - NFDI4Earth from Oct.
+2022 to Feb.
+2023.